Show contents

 Useless Predictions About 2013

-1. Wearable computing moves further into the mainstream.
+2. Wearable computing moves further into the mainstream.
 Some day, God willing, the Pebble watch will deliver.
 And people have begun getting their Basis devices.
-The new Fitbit, the new Jawbone, and the now-familiar Nike Fuel Band continue to valiantly count steps and calories for people who either do or do not make lifestyle changes–and this is random.
-You can’t predict who will or who won’t.
+The new Fitbit, the new Jawbone, and the now-familiar Nike Fuel Band continue to valiantly count steps and calories for people who either do or do not...

 Parent, Children and Guns